hcai-mms/hcai-mms.github.io/_publications/2024_11_RecSys_ganhor_moscati_sibrar.md

 # what is the publication type and other bib specific properties
 bibentry: inproceedings
-pagekey: ganhoermoscati2024sibrar
+key: ganhoer_moscati2024sibrar
 bib:
   # journal: Springer # e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
-  booktitle: Proceedings of the 17th ACM Conference on Recommender Systems (RecSys)
+  booktitle: Proceedings of the 18th ACM Conference on Recommender Systems (RecSys)
   editor:
   publisher: Association for Computing Machinery
   address: New York, NY, USA